mikaells/RibDif/README.md

 ## Usage
-#Run analysis by as follows
+#Run analysis by as follows (will only work if rRNA_counter/ is in your home directory)

 path-to-rRNA_counter/rRNA_counter.sh -g GENUS

-An example run with Ruegeria as target genus:
+#An example run with Ruegeria as target genus:

 ~/rRNA_counter/rRNA_counter.sh -g Ruegeria